crate/crate-howtos/docs/integrations/kafka-connect.rst

 Abstract
 ========

 Kafka is a popular stream processing software used for building scalable data processing pipelines and applications.
-There are many use cases where a user might want the data from a Kafka topic (or several topics) ingested into a CrateDB cluster for further enrichment, analysis or visualization.
+Many different use-cases might involve wanting to ingest the data from a Kafka topic (or several topics) into a CrateDB for further enrichment, analysis or visualization.
 This can be done using the supplementary component `Kafka Connect`_, which provides a set of connectors that can stream data to and from Kafka.

 Using the `Kafka Connect JDBC connector`_ with the PostgreSQL driver allows you to designate CrateDB as a sink target, with the following example connector